SeanMainer/medrhythms/readme.md

  * Running on http://127.0.0.1:5000
 ```

+## API Testing

+The API will be available at `http://127.0.0.1:5000/api`.
+You can test the endpoints using Postman or any API testing tool.

-​ Except for Postman, you can test the index by adding a suffix `/api` to the given link and opening it in the browser, like this http://127.0.0.1:5000/api.
+Except for Postman, you can test the index by adding a suffix `/api` to the given link and opening it in the browser, like this http://127.0.0.1:5000/api.
 Ideally, you should see Hello World.

+## Manual Database Setup

 ​ I noticed that sometimes the database may fail to create tables, and there is no warning at all.
 If this happens to you, you can create tables manually in the database.
 I provide the SQL lines here for reference: